Accelerating reionization constraints: An ANN-emulator framework for the SCRIPT Semi-numerical Model: Introduction

 \section{Introduction}

 The Epoch of Reionization (EoR) marks the last major phase transition in the universe, during which the intergalactic medium (IGM) was transformed from a cold, neutral state into a hot, ionized one~\cite{barkanaBeginningFirstSources2001}.
 Despite substantial theoretical and observational progress, the detailed timeline and physical drivers of reionization remain uncertain.
-A new generation of high-redshift observations, from facilities such as the Precision Array for Probing the Epoch of Reionization (PAPER)~\cite{parsonsPRECISIONARRAYPROBING2010}, Low-Frequency Array (LOFAR)~\cite{haarlemLOFARLOwFrequencyARray2013}, Murchison Widefield Array (MWA)~\cite{tingayMurchisonWidefieldArray2013}, Square Kilometre Array (SKA)~\cite{koopmansCosmicDawnEpoch2015}, Hydrogen Epoch of Reionization Array (HERA)~\cite{deboerHydrogenEpochReionization2017}, and the James Webb Space Telescope (JWST)~\cite{gardnerJamesWebbSpace2023}, is already delivering, or will soon deliver, unprecedented constraints on the underlying astrophysical processes.
-Fully exploiting these data, however, requires efficient parameter inference based on numerical or semi-numerical simulations capable of modeling the coupled evolution of ionization, thermal history, and galaxy populations.
+A new generation of high-redshift observations, from facilities such as the Low-Frequency Array (LOFAR)~\cite{haarlemLOFARLOwFrequencyARray2013}, Murchison Widefield Array (MWA)~\cite{tingayMurchisonWidefieldArray2013}, Square Kilometre Array (SKA)~\cite{koopmansCosmicDawnEpoch2015}, Hydrogen Epoch of Reionization Array (HERA)~\cite{deboerHydrogenEpochReionization2017}, Atacama Large Millimeter/submillimeter Array (ALMA) \cite{woottenAtacamaLargeMillimeter2009}, and the James Webb Space Telescope (JWST)~\cite{gardnerJamesWebbSpace2023}, is already delivering, or will soon deliver, unprecedented constraints on the underlying astrophysical processes.
+Fully exploiting these data, however, requires efficient parameter inference based on numerical or semi-numerical simulations capable of modeling the coupled evolution of the ionization state and thermal history of the IGM, together with galaxy populations.

 Traditional approaches rely on Markov chain Monte Carlo (MCMC) sampling, repeatedly evaluating simulations across multi-dimensional parameter spaces.
 While robust, this strategy quickly becomes computationally prohibitive: even semi-numerical reionization models require tens of thousands of simulation evaluations for convergence, making inference increasingly infeasible as model complexity grows.